-The Board's Transportation Department works very closely with a number of service providers to ensure the safe and efficient transportation of children.
-All board transportation providers meet board and ministry safety criteria.
-In addition, the St. Clair Catholic District School Board has provided specialized training to bus drivers in the areas of students with Autism and behavioural difficulties.
+CLASS works very closely with a number of service providers to ensure the safe and efficient transportation of children.
+All transportation providers meet board and ministry safety criteria.
+In addition, CLASS has provided specialized training to bus drivers in the areas of students with Autism and behavioural difficulties.